 Uninsured motorist coverage is not a legal requirement in Texas.
 However, if you do not want it in your policy, then you need to inform your insurance provider in writing.
 If you have not gone through this process already, then you likely have uninsured motorist (UM) coverage.
 The purpose of this type of policy is to make sure you are covered even if the at-fault driver does not have any auto insurance.
 Rather than getting compensation from the at-fault driver’s insurance provider, you will get it from your own insurance company.

 This can apply to hit-and-run accident in which you don’t identify the at-fault driver as well.
 Under Texas auto insurance laws, the at-fault driver would be considered uninsured, and you can turn to your own insurance company for compensation.
 However, that does not mean your insurance provider will approve the claim.
 Insurance companies, even your own, care more about profits than anything else.
 They may fight the claim and even deny coverage.
-That is why you need to work with an experienced and dedicated Dallas attorney.
+That is why you need to work with an experienced and dedicated Dallas hit-and-run lawyer.

 Insurance companies, whether your own or the at-fault driver’s, work incredibly hard to pay out small settlements or avoid paying settlements altogether.
 Going into a claim without your own attorney is a costly mistake that could leave you accepting far less in compensation than you deserve.